 Remuneration is set by taking into account market conditions, individual performance and company performance.

 BOARD AND BOARD COMMITTEES' FEES

-Directors are remunerated with a fixed fee per annum together with an attendance fee for each meeting.
+Directors are remunerated with a fixed fee per annum.

 The Chairman of each Board Committee receives a higher fixed fee per annum.
 Such fees are in line with market practices.